Install Wazuh Agent on pfSense

 We have covered installation and setup of Wazuh manager server on various systems in our previous guides.

-Install Wazuh Server on Rocky Linux 8
+How to Install Wazuh Manager on Linux

 Once the server is up and running, you can proceed to install the agent on pfSense.